eezstreet/SWATEliteForce/README.md

 * M4Super90:
 	- Now fires in a spread that isn't dictated by crosshair accuracy
 	- May now be equipped as a Secondary Weapon
-	- Added new ammo types: 000 Buck, 0 buck, 1 buck, 4 buck
+	- Added new ammo types: 000 Buck, 0 buck, 1 buck, 4 buck, Frangible Breaching
 	- Renamed "12 Gauge Slug" -> "Sabot Slug"
 	- Corrected magazine size (5 -> 7).
 SWAT 4 uses the magazine size from a civilian version of the shotgun.
 The Law Enforcement and Military models have 7 round magazines.
 	- Can breach doors; chance to breach is dependent on ammo type
 * Nova Pump:
 	- Now fires in a spread that isn't dictated by crosshair accuracy
 	- Corrected invalid magazine size (8 -> 7)
-	- Added new ammo types: 000 Buck, 0 buck, 1 buck, 4 buck
+	- Added new ammo types: 000 Buck, 0 buck, 1 buck, 4 buck, Frangible Breaching
 	- Renamed "12 Gauge Slug" -> "Sabot Slug"
 	- Can breach doors; chance to breach is dependent on ammo type
 * Added three new head armor items:
 	- Riot Helmet: Offers slightly less protection than the Helmet, but also cuts Pepper Spray and Gas durations in half
 	- ProArmor Helmet: Offers highest possible protection, but confers no other bonuses.
 	- S10 Helmet: Offers protection from CS gas and pepper spray, as well as ballistic protection.
 However, it is bulky and restricts the field of view.
-* Added new weapons from the SAS mod, most have a suppressor as well:
+* Added new weapons from the SAS mod, most have a suppressed version as well:
 	- ARWEN 37: Dedicated grenade launcher with flashlight and 5-round magazine. (no silenced version)
 	- SG552 Commando: Versatile assault rifle
 	- HK33: Heavy-duty assault rifle (does not include a silenced version, but has a marksman version)